Quick-change (performance): Arturo Brachetti

-When Italian actor and performer Arturo Brachetti started his career in Paradis Latin, Paris (1979) he was the only quick-change performer in the world since the legendary Leopoldo Fregoli (1867-1937).
+When Italian actor and performer Arturo Brachetti started his career in Paradis Latin, Paris (1979) he was the only quick-change performer in the world since Leopoldo Fregoli.
 Guinness World Records lists him as the fastest and most prolific in the world.
 His last one-man show has been seen by more than two million people worldwide.
 The changing of his tailcoat from black to white live and close to public was a method invented by him and is considered his artistic signature.

 His wardrobe consists of more than 350 costumes but evolves show by show.
 His performances often involve a series of characters, played consecutively one after the other, or in spoken sketches in which he plays all the roles interacting with each other.

 In 2000, he was awarded the Molière Award, the highest accolade in French theatre, for "The Man with 1000 Faces", where he performs 80 different characters in a two-hour show.
 The show sold out in Paris for several months in Theatre Marigny, Theatre Mogador, Casino de Paris, from April 2000 to January 2005.

 Brachetti has created and performed about 25 acts for television and 10 plays, produced by the National Theatre of Italy.
 The festival "Juste Pour Rire" (the yearly "Just for Laughs" comedy festival every July in Montreal) launched his career in North America.
 In the Opera field, he created a personal version of L'Histoire du soldat by Stravinsky, "Peter and the Wolf" by Prokofiev and "Allegro, un po' troppo" with the Symphonic Orchestra of Rai Radio Televisione Italiana.

 In 2009, he was nominated for the Laurence Olivier Award in London for the show "Change" at the Garrick Theatre.
 He returned to Paris in 2009 at the Folies Bergere with his new show about Cinema.

 In 2011, the French Ministry of Culture presented him with the honorary title of Chevalier des Arts et des Lettres Knight of Arts and Letters.

 In 2003, Jeffery Deaver named Brachetti in his bestseller The Vanished Man.
 In 2013 and 2014, he was a judge in the French TV show The Best broadcast by TF1.
 An animated statue of Brachetti, changing costumes every 20 seconds, is displayed at Musée Grevin, the wax museum of Paris and Montreal.
 In September 2013, the French newspaper Le Monde dedicated him an interview in the first page.
 In 2014, Italy he received the title of Commander in June 2014 by Italian President Giorgio Napolitano.
 On September 2, 2019, Arturo Brachetti was awarded The David Devant Award for Services to International Magic by The Magic Circle, presented to Arturo at their annual awards ceremony held at their Headquarters in Central London.
 In February 2020, Arturo headlined at the Blackpool Magic Convention with a performance of his show Solo at the Winter Gardens Opera House.